 Check out Insider Tech's video about what happens if you do not get the sleep you need.

-This is an important consideration for those who are constantly looking to gain an edge over some of the other students that will be sitting the same paper as you once the end of the year approaches.
+This is an important consideration for those who are constantly looking to gain an edge over some of the other students that will be sitting on the same paper as you once the end of the year approaches.

 It has been shown in studies that sleep-deprived pupils perform worse than their well-rested classmates even after being given the opportunity to catch up on sleep.